jvukovich/bounce/README.md

     PM> Install-Package Bounce

+Then, make sure that your bounce project's output directory is the `Bounce` folder, in the root of your solution. `bounce.exe` looks for this folder in the current and all parent directories.
+For example, go to your project settings, go to the **Build** tab, then enter `..\Bounce` into the **Output path** box.

 ## What is it good for?

 Put simply, it's a way to create a project toolbox that can be operated from the command line, not unlike [Rake](http://rake.rubyforge.org/).